code-423n4/2022-09-tribe-findings/data/dipp-Q.md

 ## Impact

-Since the amount of cTokens must be low enough for the ```previewRedeem``` calculations to return 0, the amount of funds lost would realistically not be too much if the user notices their error.
+Since the amount of cTokens must be low enough for the ```previewRedeem``` calculations to return 0, the amount of funds lost would realistically not be too much.

 ## Proof of Concept